tuuna/angular-slim/README.md

 ## Rewrite

-To get rid of the index.php and achieve Pseudo-static,we can rewrite the conf of apache or nginx
+To get rid of the index.php and achieve Pseudo-static,we can rewrite the conf of Apache or Nginx

 ### Apache